Head East for 10 Fun & Fantastic Things to Do 90 Minutes or Less From Albany, NY

 Have you heard of the Shakers?
 They got their name because of the trembling, whirling, and shaking they engaged in during ecstatic worship services and they're considered to be one of the most fascinating religious and social movements in American history.
 More than 300 Shakers lived at the Hancock during the mid-1800s.

 Hancock Shaker Village, about 45 minutes from Albany in Pittsfield, has the largest documented collection of Shaker artifacts available to the public at an original restored Shaker site.
 The living history museum comprises 20 authentic buildings and a working farm and gardens in addition to over 20,000 items.
-They're open weekends through December 22nd for 2019 and then they reopen on April 11th, with the exception of their Big Chill outdoor event on February 16, 2020.

 Whether you're looking to find fun things to do near Albany with your family or a group of friends, Western Massachusetts has something for everyone, from history to art to outdoor attractions.
 The next time you want to try something new, head east!